Kirkham “Raring to Go” Ahead of Paddle Challenge

-PASS4Soccer client James Kirkham is just days away from one of the biggest challenges he's ever faced, an 80-mile paddle across the Gulf Stream.
+PASS4Soccer client James Kirkham is just days away from one of his biggest challenges.
+An 80-mile paddle across the Gulf Stream.

-The former Loughborough University student will set off from Bimini, in the Bahamas, to Lake Worth in Florida to raise money and awareness for cystic fibrosis.
+The former Loughborough University student will set off from Bimini, in the Bahamas, to Lake Worth in Florida.
+The paddle, from all participants, is to raise money and awareness for cystic fibrosis.

 Kirkham, who won the NCAA DII National Championship with Barry University in 2018, has completed his training and said he is “raring to go”.